 Keep in mind that employers who must provide paid sick and paid leave benefits do not have to pay the employer Social Security tax on those wages.

 Another tax credit available for employers was established under the CARES Act: the Employee Retention Credit.
-Employers can claim this credit only if they do not receive a PPP loan.
 This fully refundable tax credit is equal to 50% of qualified wages paid to employees.
 Although you can claim both the Employee Retention Credit and the tax credits associated with paid leave, you can’t claim them on the same wages.

 3. Government cash payment